 - 2 oz goat cheese, crumbled

-- In a small bowl, mix together maple syrup and dijon.
-Brush carrots evenly with mixture.
+- In a small bowl, mix together maple syrup, dijon and oil.
+Brush or toss carrots evenly with mixture.

-- During last 10 minutes of roasting carrots, place walnuts on a small baking sheet or foil boat and toast until fragrant, watching carefully so they don't burn.
+- During last 10 minutes of roasting carrots, place walnuts on a small baking sheet or foil boat and toast in the oven until fragrant, watching carefully so they don't burn.

 - Remove carrots from oven and place on serving platter.

-- Sprinkle carrots with salt and pepper to taste, and then top with goat cheese crumbles, toasted walnuts and thyme.
+- Sprinkle carrots with salt and pepper to taste, and then top with crumbled goat cheese, toasted walnuts and thyme.
 Serve immediately.

 - Make sure carrots have plenty of room between them so that they roast, not steam.
 This will give you a better caramelization and flavor on the carrots.

 - Parchment paper or a silicone baking mat place on a baking sheet makes cleanup much easier.